-The purpose of Financial Aid is to assist students in funding their college education.
+The purpose of Patrick Henry College Scholarships is to assist students in funding their college education.
 We are committed to working with students and families to help realize the dream of attending one of the finest Conservative Christian colleges in the nation.
-Patrick Henry College offers a variety of Financial Aid options for US citizens and permanent residents.
+Patrick Henry College offers a variety of scholarship options for US citizens and permanent residents.
 Please review the "Quick Access" links on the left for more information.

-If you're interested in learning more about PHC's scholarship programs, your Admissions Counselor will be glad to guide you through the application process.
-A scholarship application is not a contract nor does it represent a commitment by the College to award scholarships.
+Once you are admitted to Patrick Henry College, the next step in the process is to contact your Admissions Counselor to review your scholarship application plans.
+Your Admissions Counselor will be glad to guide you through the scholarship application process.
+Scholarship applications are not a contract nor do they represent a commitment by the College to award scholarships.

 Students who have been admitted to the college and have completed and submitted all the required scholarship application materials by the posted deadline date as displayed on Chart 1 of the Apply Now webpage are eligible for scholarship consideration.
 A student may qualify for more than one scholarship from among academic, merit, endowed, and need-based.
 Qualification is not a guarantee that multiple scholarships will be awarded.
 The number and amount of awards is based on available funding each year.
 The College seeks to steward the resources made available each year to assist as many students as possible.

 You may contact the Office of Financial Aid at (540) 441-8142 or by email at FinancialAid@phc.edu.

 As a matter of institutional conviction, Patrick Henry College operates on the basis of two guiding financial principles: first, the College is committed to operating without long-term debt, adding new facilities and programs only as funds are raised; second, the College is governed by its Board of Trustees according to its Fundamental Statements and will not accept any funding, private or governmental, which includes terms that supersede the Board’s authority or conflict with these Fundamental Statements.